 Review Fix: How did the band get together?

-Review Fix: What’s your standout song on the album How was it written?
+Review Fix: What’s the standout song on Hangman?
+How was it written?

 McBryer: Right now, I’d have to say “Different Now.”
 It being track 6 on the record, it corresponds to step 6 in the 12 Step Program.
 It’s the half-way point and I think it’s a really interesting point to dig into.
 It’s all about reflection and how you have to look backwards in order to look forward.

 Review Fix: What’s the band’s creative process like?

 McBryer: Well, I’ll write a skeleton of a song and then Chris and Chase will help me flesh it out.
 If you hear any demos from the songs I write, you’ll realize just how much they bring to the table.